The best hotels in Buenos Aires

 Alvear Palace in Recoleta at $420-900/night is for people who want old-world European grandeur on Avenida Alvear.
 It's the kind of place where afternoon tea in the lobby is a Buenos Aires institution.
 Alvear Art Hotel, also in Recoleta, gives you 80% of that experience at $195-260/night and feels fresher.

-Buenos Aires's best neighborhoods
+Buenos Aires's best hotel regions

 Palermo and San Telmo are where we'd tell most travelers to base themselves.
 Palermo has the parks, the restaurant scene on Avenida Scalabrini Ortiz, and the best mid-range hotels.
 San Telmo gives you cobblestones, weekend markets, and proximity to the waterfront without Puerto Madero's inflated prices.